C

 How to Take Care of the Czechoslovakian Wolfdog

 As an energetic and independent breed with an intense demeanor, the Czechoslovakian Wolfdog is not a good choice for novice or first-time owners.
-It needs someone with plenty of experience with big, wolf-like working dogs and who understands all the facts behind its care.
+It needs someone with plenty of experience with big, wolf-like working dogs and who understands all the facts behind their care.
 This breed also needs plenty of physical space and does poorly in apartments.
 Owners should be prepared to spend a lot of time taking care of this breed.

 The Best Dog Food for Czechoslovakian Wolfdog